biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/README.md

 ### Transaction Flow

-Every transaction we want to broadcast to Injective has the same flow.
+Every transaction we want to broadcast to Biyaliquid has the same flow.
 The flow consists of three steps: preparing, signing and broadcasting the transaction.